-The Best Sex Scenes From Streaming Shows In 2016 Proved That Honesty Is The Hottest Policy
+The Best Sex Scenes From 2016 Streaming Shows

 Just like there are many different answers to the question, "What makes sex good?" there are many answers to the question, "What makes a television sex scene good?"
 It's hard, but there are few ways to measure things.
 Is the scene inclusive?
 Is it groundbreaking?
 Does it show growth for the character?
 And, of course, is it hot?
 With these steamy and significant points in mind, I looked back at the year and compiled a list of the best sex scenes from streaming shows in 2016.